surizar/cycle-store-api/README.md

-# cycle-store-api
+# Cycle Store API
-products api for the cycle store
+Product API for the cycle store